These are the primary lines I am searching

 My FINNISH Pages.

-if you are fortunate enough to claim Finnish Roots.
-There are some references to non-Finns in these pages but there aren't a lot.
-There is a bit of Thunder Bay and area historical information that isn't specific to our Finnish population.
+The following items are of interest if you are fortunate enough to claim Finnish Roots.
+There is some Thunder Bay and area historical information that isn't specific to our Finnish population.

 I found an interesting historical article in a local newspaper I happened to be reading on microfilm in our library.
 It lists a large number of local area farmers and the construction projects they completed in 1932.
 If you have local roots some of these names could be of interest to you.